pigeon-as/pigeon-enroll/README.md

 # pigeon-enroll

-**Experimental** bootstrap enrollment server and client that derives bootstrap secrets from a shared enrollment key (HKDF) and distributes them to clients via mTLS and one-time, time-windowed HMAC tokens.
+**Experimental** bootstrap enrollment server and client that derives bootstrap secrets from a shared enrollment key (HKDF) and distributes them to clients via mTLS, TPM attestation, and one-time HMAC tokens.
 Pluggable post-claim actions.

 **Not a secrets manager:** covers the minimum secrets needed before Vault is available.
 The enrollment key is static; all servers with the same key independently derive identical secrets.
 A separate HMAC signing key is derived from it for token operations.